 - Book in advance.
 The more professional DJ companies book 6 to 12 months in advance.
 Don’t save the DJ as your last vendor to book.

 - Look at their music list and make sure your DJ will play what YOU want and won’t play any type of music you don’t like.
-Provide them CDs or MP3s that they do not have.
-Get in writing any agreements made regarding what music is to be played and when, including the ceremony if the DJ is providing the music for that also.
+Provide music that they do not have.
+Get in writing any agreements made regarding what music is to be played and when, including the ceremony, if the DJ is providing the music for that also.
 The itinerary, music, and special details need to be worked out in advance.
 You do not need to worry about these details the night of your wedding!
 Choose a DJ that will help move the event along.
 Your DJ should help emcee and keep events flowing.